Keynote Session: Diffuse Large B-Cell Lymphoma (DLBCL) and Follicular Lymphoma (FL)

 • FDA approvals of glofitamab and epcoritamab; evidence-based sequencing of and selection between these agents for R/R DLBCL

-• Available Phase III findings with bispecific antibodies in combination with other anticancer therapies and in earlier settings for DLBCL, including those from STARGLO, SUNMO and Part 1 of the OLYMPIA-3 study
+• Available Phase III findings with bispecific antibodies in combination with other anticancer therapies and in earlier settings for DLBCL, including those from the STARGLO and SUNMO studies

 • Early data with and ongoing assessment of other bispecific antibody-containing combination strategies for DLBCL